-- Use H2 tags, and lists and bullet points to present unique selling points for your business and make it easy for users digest information.
+- Use H2 tags, and lists and bullet points to present unique selling points for your business and make it easy for users to digest information.

 - Present offer in a clear way, and include as much information about the offer on the page as a user needs.

 Once users get on to your site, the content on a page needs to keep them on the site.
-Bounce rate was a key indicator of user engagement.
+The bounce rate was a key indicator of user engagement.
 A lower bounce rate generally means a higher chance of a user converting and becoming a prospect.
 With people’s attention spans lower than ever, it is important to make unique selling points easy to see upon arrival of a website – otherwise, users will get frustrated and bounce from the website.

 Increased SEO Traffic + Better User Engagement = More Conversions

 Ultimately, we aimed to improve the total amount of conversions with great copywriting.
-For a client in the food service equipment industry, this theory held true.
+For a client in the foodservice equipment industry, this theory held true.